‘An apostle of nonviolence’: International papers react to John Hume’s death

 The Washington Post on Tuesday described him as “an apostle of nonviolence who led Northern Ireland’s largest Catholic political party and helped quell three decades of bloodshed in the British province”.

-In The New York Times, reporter Alan Cowell says Hume “rose from hardscrabble beginnings to become the longtime leader of the Social Democratic and Labour Party and a towering figure in the grinding and oft-thwarted drive to end 25 years of The Troubles.”
+In The New York Times, reporter Alan Cowell says Mr Hume “rose from hardscrabble beginnings to become the longtime leader of the Social Democratic and Labour Party and a towering figure in the grinding and oft-thwarted drive to end 25 years of The Troubles”.

 Guardian front page, Tuesday 4 August 2020: Russians stole secret documents from ex-minister’s personal email pic.twitter.com/6a1jwrshNT— Guardian news (@guardiannews) August 3, 2020